-Principal Investigator: Lajos Pusztai, MD, DPhil HIC #: 1607018035 Yale Comprehensive Cancer Center Yale Funding Source: Discovery Grant Sponsor Protocol Number: N/A Sponsor ICF Template Version: N/A Protocol Version: 1.0 Sponsor ICF Template Date: N/A Protocol Date: 01-Sep-2016
+Principal Investigator: Lajos Pusztai, MD, DPhil HIC #: 1607018035 Yale Comprehensive Cancer Center Yale Funding Source: Discovery Grant Sponsor Protocol Number: N/A Sponsor ICF Template Version: N/A Protocol Version: 3.0 Sponsor ICF Template Date: N/A Protocol Date: 01-Sep-2016

-- Representatives from Yale University and the Human Investigation Committee (the committee or Institutional Review Board that reviews, approves, and monitors research on human subjects), who are responsible for ensuring research compliance.
-These individuals are required to keep all information confidential - Your providers who are participants in the Electronic Medical Record (EMR) system - Those individuals at Yale who are responsible for the financial oversight of research including billings and payments - The study doctor, Dr. Lajos Pusztai, and the Yale study team - The U.S. Food and Drug Administration (FDA).
+- Your providers who are participants in the Electronic Medical Record (EMR) system - Those individuals at Yale who are responsible for the financial oversight of research including billings and payments - The study doctor, Dr. Lajos Pusztai, and the Yale study team - The U.S. Food and Drug Administration (FDA).
 This is done so that the FDA can review information about the new drug product involved in this research.
 The information may also be used to meet the reporting requirements of drug regulatory agencies. - The manufacturer of the study drug, Mallinckrodt Pharmaceuticals, and/ or their representatives - Drug regulatory agencies in other countries - Governmental agencies to whom certain diseases (reportable diseases) must be reported - Health care providers who provide services to you in connection with this study. - Laboratories and other individuals and organizations that analyze your health information in connection with this study, according to the study plan. - Data and Safety Monitoring Boards and others authorized to monitor the conduct of the Study